 The first step you should take is to determine how elastic your products are within your market.
 Price elasticity refers to the impact a price change will have on the demand for a specific product.
 An elastic product is very sensitive to a price change, while demand remains stable for an inelastic product.

 The result is that you can adjust prices more comfortably for inelastic products than elastic ones.
 This is an important distinction when competing based on price.
 Say you see competitors selling at lower prices.
 You know you have an inelastic product—price changes will have a very small impact on demand for your brand.
 In this case, don’t engage.
 Let them drop prices.
 Determining elastic or inelastic products will help you decide whether to go to war in the first place.

 Provide a Unique Value

 This strategy sounds simple but is deceptively tricky: product value.
 Your online products should stand apart from your competitors and provide a value unique in the industry.
 Take Casper for example.
-The bed-in-a-box digital-first brand differentiated themselves from the competition with convenience.
-Shoppers were able to order a Casper mattress online, skipping the awkward and pressurized in-store mattress environment.
+The bed-in-a-box digital-first brand differentiated itself from the competition with convenience.
+Customers were able to order a Casper mattress online, skipping the awkward and pressurized in-store mattress sales environment.
 People loved the concept of buying a bed from the comfort of their own homes and having it arrive on their doorsteps within days.

 This value-add gave Casper more pricing flexibility because it offered something few others did at the time.
 A similar approach can help you skip out on price wars.
 Price signifies prestige and you’ll want to maintain that prestige.